bcspragu/cert-manager-webhook-porkbun/README.md

 An implementation of the cert-manager [`webhook.Solver` interface](https://pkg.go.dev/github.com/cert-manager/cert-manager@v1.12.3/pkg/acme/webhook#Solver) for [Porkbun](https://porkbun.com/).
 This is based on [cert-manager/webhook-example](https://github.com/cert-manager/webhook-example), with inspiration from [baarde/cert-manager-webhook-ovh](https://github.com/baarde/cert-manager-webhook-ovh)

+Note: The test suite does work, but I straight up deleted `main_test.go` because the dependency on `github.com/cert-manager/cert-manager/test/acme` was giving me insane, impossible to resolve versioning conflicts.
+I'm sure these will be resolved by someone more knowledgeable updating the `go.mod` in the example webhook, at which point I'll add the tests back.

 ### Running the test suite

 All DNS providers **must** run the DNS01 provider conformance testing suite,